-139. If authorisation for questioning is granted, the child is not required to answer questions (and the child must be informed of this right prior to the questioning taking place).
+156. If authorisation for questioning is granted, the child is not required to answer questions (and the child must be informed of this right prior to the questioning taking place).
 A parent of the child must, if practicable, be informed that authorisation for the questioning has been granted (although this duty need not be complied with if informing the parent would exacerbate the risk of loss of life).
 An application for a child interview order must be made as soon as practicable after the authorisation for emergency questioning is granted and an advocacy worker must also be informed (even though the child has no specific right to an advocacy worker in relation to the emergency questioning).

-Effect of provisions of general application on this Chapter

-140. Any person exercising functions under this Chapter (for example, a constable making an application for a child interview order, a local authority participating in the planning of an investigative interview authorised by a child interview order, a constable or social worker conducting such an interview or a constable questioning a child in urgent circumstances under section 44, or an advocacy worker) must treat the need to safeguard and promote the wellbeing of the child as a primary consideration (section 59).
+Effect of provisions of general application on this Chapter 157.
+Any person exercising functions under this Chapter (for example, a constable making an application for a child interview order, a local authority participating in the planning of an investigative interview authorised by agreement or by a child interview order, a constable or social worker conducting such an interview or a constable questioning a child in urgent circumstances under section 44, or an advocacy worker) must treat the need to safeguard and promote the wellbeing of the child as a primary consideration (section 59).
 The sheriff, in deciding whether to grant an application for a child interview order, is subject to the same duty.
-Section 61 authorises a constable who is authorised to carry out such an interview, or to question a child under section 44, to use reasonable force (for example, to ensure that the child attends the interview), subject to the limitations set out in subsections (4) to (6) of that section.
+Section 61 authorises a constable who is authorised by virtue of a child interview order to carry out an investigative interview, or to question a child under section 44, to use reasonable force (for example, to ensure that the child attends the interview), subject to the limitations set out in subsections (4) to (6) of that section.
+Force cannot be used if the interview is taking place by agreement.
 Any person who obstructs a constable acting under a child interview order (or section 44) or otherwise interferes with the investigation into the child's behaviour (for example, by intimidating the child into giving false answers) is guilty of an offence (section 62).
 Of course, no child aged under 12 (including the child being questioned) can commit this offence (by virtue of new section 41 of the 1995 Act as inserted by section 1 of the Bill).